Kayinnasaki/kayin.moe-article-pages/01.writing/minor-updates/item.md

 I also recently redid a huge amount of URLs in an attempt to have cleaner, less robotic seeming links.
 All these URLs should have valid redirects from the old URLs too.
 If you got a 404 error clicking a link, please contact me on Twitter or Bluesky or email and let me know.
 It is very important for me to try and preserve as many links as I can.
 If I still host the content, I want old links out in the wild to point to it.

 I've also removed "Game Journal:" from the title of some older articles.
-No one should care, but it's use felt arbitrary.
+No one should care, but its use felt arbitrary.
 Now, Game Journal should ONLY refer to grab-bags and shorts, and not full, in depth write-ups.

 Also thank you Camille for the heads up that the RSS feeds were broken due to a bug I introduced while starting these changes.
 I've modified things to make them work but it involved moving the RSS feeds.
 They SHOULD auto redirect, but if you have any problems, [tool tip="...
 My email link, which was ALSO broken until Camille pointed it out"]please tweet or email me[/tool].